lavanet/docs/docs/lava-blockchain/subscriptions.md

 lavad query subscription current <consumer>
 ```

-You'll receive a summary of the consumer's current subscription.
+This outputs a summary of the consumer's current subscription.
 Here's a simplified explanation of the key details:

 - **consumer** and **creator**: These represent the addresses of the consumer benefiting from the subscription and the user who created (paid for) the subscription, respectively.
 - **duration_left** and **duration_total**: These values indicate the number of months remaining in the subscription and the total number of months the subscription was purchased for, respectively.